danehobrecht/general-gnuledge/README.md

 ```
 <localhost> WORKGROUP<00>
 ```
-Connect to the server with said I.P. in the iPhone files app: Files > "..." > Connect to Server
+Connect to said local host in the iPhone files app: Files > "..." > Connect to Server

-Download files as needed.
+Access files as needed.

-### Accessing Wi-Fi with no dependencies
+### Establishing a Wi-Fi connection with no dependencies

 ...assuming "wpa_supplicant" and "iw" is are pre-installed, which should be the case.

+Run:\
-If `sysctl net.ipv4.ip_forward` returns "0", run `sysctl -w net.ipv4.ip_forward=1`.
+`sysctl -w net.ipv4.ip_forward=1`

-Verify a wireless driver (i.e. `wlp4s0`) is available:\
+Verify a wireless driver (i.e. `wlp4s0`) is available with `ls /sys/class/net`.
-`ls /sys/class/net`\
 A common output looks like:
 ```
 enp6s0f0 lo wlp4s0
 ```
 Create a wpa_supplicant.conf file with `nano /etc/wpa_supplicant.conf` and append the following lines:
 ```
 network={